Deep Learning Statistical Arbitrage: Introduction

 Our empirical main findings are five-fold.
 First, our deep learning statistical arbitrage model substantially outperforms all benchmark approaches out-of-sample.
 In fact, our model can achieve an impressive annual Sharpe ratio larger than four.
 While respecting short-selling constraints we can obtain annual out-of-sample mean returns of 20\%.
 This performance is four times better than one of the best parametric arbitrage models, and twice as good as an alternative deep learning model without the convolutional transformer filter.
 These results are particularly impressive as we only trade the largest and most liquid stocks.
 Hence, our model establishes a new standard for arbitrage trading.

 Second, the performance of our deep learning model suggests that there is a substantial amount of short-term arbitrage in financial markets.
 The profitability of our strategies is orthogonal to market movements and conventional risk factors including momentum and reversal factors and does not constitute a risk-premium.
 Our strategy performs consistently well over the full time horizon.
 The model is extremely robust to the choice of tuning parameters, and the period when it is estimated.
 Importantly, our arbitrage strategy remains profitable in the presence of realistic transaction and holdings costs.
-Assessing the amount of arbitrage in financial markets with unconditional pricing errors relative to factor models or with parametric statistical arbitrage models, severely underestimates this quantity.
+Arbitrage signals are persistent over short time horizons.
+While arbitrageurs correct most mispricing over the horizon of a month, around half of the Sharpe ratio can persist for a holding period of one week.
+Assessing the amount of arbitrage in financial markets with unconditional pricing errors relative to factor models or with parametric statistical arbitrage models, severely underestimates the amount of statistical arbitrage.

 Third, the trading signal extraction is the most challenging and separating element among different arbitrage models.
 Surprisingly, the choice of asset pricing factors has only a minor effect on the overall performance.
 Residuals relative to the five Fama-French factors and five locally estimated principal component factors perform very well with out-of-sample Sharpe ratios above 3.2 for our deep learning model.
 Five conditional IPCA factors increase the out-of-sample Sharpe ratio to 4.2, which suggests that asset characteristics provide additional useful information.
 Increasing the number of risk factors beyond five has only a marginal effect.
 Similarly, the other benchmark models are robust to the choice of factor model as long as it contains sufficiently many factors.
 The distinguishing element is the time-series model to extract the arbitrage signal.
 The convolutional transformer doubles the performance relative to an identical deep learning model with a pre-specified frequency filter.
 Importantly, we highlight that time-series modeling requires a time-series machine learning approach, which takes temporal dependency into account.
 An off-the-shelf nonparametric machine learning method like conventional neural networks, that estimates an arbitrage allocation directly from residuals, performs substantially worse.